ambiguousname/ambiguousname.github.io/_drafts/gremlin-garden.md

 ## Reflection

-I have three big regrets:
+Looking back on everything, I have three big regrets:

 First is how gliding works.
 The formula for gliding never actually checks to see if the gremlin hits the ground, it only tries to detect when the gremlin is at the x-intercept for the equation, so I had to do some hacking to get the gremlin to look like it actually had landed before the formula thought it did.
 If I could go back and do it again, I'd make a formula that actually detects when a gremlin hits the ground.